 In as much as the system of records did not provide for an accumulation of payments for categories for the performance of any work or the furnishing or hiring of any materials or supplies, the results of such an accumulation could not reasonably be ascertained.
 Disbursements were reviewed, however, to determine whether any clear-cut violations existed.
-None were noted.
+Two instances of noncompliance are noted below.